JunanLin/BiRLNN/README.md

   - Selects all expansion/filter policies and the provided stock
   - Tunes search to return the first found route (saves time on positives)
   - Moderately increases the iteration budget when the default is very low

+Example files can be found [here](https://zenodo.org/records/17574698).
+Extract from the AiZynthFinder.zip file, then update the file paths in config.yml to the correct paths on your computer.

 You can control runtime vs. depth using the per-molecule time limit: